medical device registration in indonesia

-Medical Device Registration in Indonesia – 2021 Update
+Medical Device Registration in Indonesia – Updated Regulation

 The Urgency to Improve Indonesia’s Healthcare System

 Indonesia’s healthcare sector has increased in terms of size and accessibility in recent years, however, the industry’s quality and capacity remain fragile.
 With a significant shortage of hospital beds (12 beds per 10,000 people), medical staff, and intensive care facilities, the healthcare system is under massive stress.
-Furthermore, Covid-19 has aggravated the situation by causing a rapid increase in demand for medical services, for which there are no provisions.
+Learn more about medical device registration in Indonesia.

 There is an eminent urgency to improve Indonesia’s healthcare system, thus creating a great scenario for investment in the medical industry.
 This article provides a complete guide on opportunities in the healthcare sector and understanding procedures for medical device registration Indonesia.